Lieberman, Alicea and Kristen Duke (2020), “Why We’re Incentivized by Discounts and Surcharges,” Harvard Business Review.

 Lieberman, Alicea, Ayelet Gneezy, Emily Berry, Stacie Miller, Mark Koch, Keith Argenbright, and Samir Gupta, “Procrastination

-Hinders Colorectal Cancer Screening: Evidence From a Large Field Experiment,” under review at Scientific Reports.
+Hinders Colorectal Cancer Screening: Evidence From a Large Field Experiment,” revising for 2nd round review at Scientific Reports.

 Williams, Elanor F., On Amir, and Alicea Lieberman, “Perspective Neglect: Inadequate Perspective Taking Limits Consumer

-Coordination,” in preparation for submission to Judgment and Decision Making.
+Coordination,” under review at Judgment and Decision Making.

 Mazar, Asaf, Guy Itzchakov, Alicea Lieberman, and Wendy Wood, “The Unintentional Nonconformist: Habits Promote

-Resistance to Social Influence,” in preparation for submission to Journal of Experimental Social Psychology.
+Resistance to Social Influence,” under review at Journal of Experimental Social Psychology.

 OTHER PUBLICATIONS AND BOOK CHAPTERS